 a year of service for a lifetime of change

 The Young Adult Volunteer program is a one year service opportunity for young adults from 19 to 30 years.
-YAVs live together in Christian community, deepening and developing their faith while serving in communities of need.
+YAVs live in Christian community, deepening and developing their faith while serving in communities of need.
 The YAV program has sites around the United States and around the world, and YAVs serve for one academic year, August - July.

 Volunteers are placed in community agencies or local churches, with jobs depending on the needs of partners and the skills of the Young Adult Volunteer.
-YAVs tackle some of the hardest problems in the world – poverty, violence and reconciliation, and sharing the Good News of Jesus Christ – while living and reflecting with other volunteers on the meaning and motivation of their Christian faith.
+YAVs exposed to some of the hardest problems in the world – poverty, violence and reconciliation, and sharing the Good News of Jesus Christ – while living and reflecting with other volunteers on the meaning and motivation of their Christian faith.

 Learn more about the history of the Young Adult Volunteer program, and its impact on the PC(USA) and the world, by reading our wikipedia article.

 Watch a webinar presentation to learn more

 You can download the video of our December 2010 informational webinar which has conversations with former YAVs and an interactive conversation with other enquirers, touching on many frequently asked questions.

 Watch a recent webinar in which YAV staff explains fundraising issues and fields questions about the support raising process.